afratetlay/optimum-claim/README.md

 ### Project Goals

-To create a Landing Page for the Client (Epson) regarding Optimum Claim, using HTML, Epson framework CSS.
+To create a Landing Page for the Client (Epson) regarding Optimum Claim, using HTML, Epson framework CSS for the ZA market (South Africa).

 ### Design Choices